clemente-lab/CUTIE/README.md

 Questions and concerns should be sent to kbu314@gmail.com.

-## Requirements ##
----
-CUTIE is currently only supported on Linux/Unix-based systems.

 ## Dependencies ##
 ---
 CUTIE is written for python 3.7 and requires the following packages